 The psychologists interviewed by NGL.media believe the mere fact that they use the same phrases is not the direct evidence of Fedosova and Vikulich working in favour of the “Father Has the Right”.
 Psychologists do often use a certain set of typical phrases.
 However, NGL.media found more solid evidence of close cooperation between these psychologists and the FHR: in 2021-2023 alone, Oleksandr Shvets personally paid Tetiana Vakulich and Liudmyla Fedosova at least UAH 310,000.
 Liudmyla Fedosova refused to talk to NGL.media about the terms of cooperation with the FHR.

-And a psychologist Viktor Vus і researcher at the Institute of Social and Political Psychology.
+And a psychologist Viktor Vus і a researcher at the Institute of Social and Political Psychology.
 The topic of his psychological practices is the mental health of small groups received almost UAH 33,000 from Shvets in 2021.
 In a conversation with NGL.media, he stated that this ‘was a long time ago’ and he no longer works with Oleksandr Shvets and his organisation.

 That is, it was Oleksandr Shvets who paid for the services of psychologists for other FHR members.
 The price of one psychological conclusion ranges between UAH 6,500 and UAH 12,000.